Michael Gilmore (basketball): Lulea

 For the 2022–2023 season, Gilmore joined Luleå of the Basketligan.
 He went on to average 18.1 points, 8.8 rebounds and 1.6 assists per game.

 PAOK Thessaloniki

 On August 14, 2023, he signed a one-year contract with PAOK Thessaloniki of the Greek Basket League.

 Openjobmetis Varese

 On March 21, 2024, Gilmore signed with Openjobmetis Varese of the Lega Basket Serie A.

 Liaoning Flying Leopards

 In June 2024, Gilmore signed with the Liaoning Flying Leopards for the 2024 Basketball Champions League Asia.

 Büyükçekmece Basketbol

 On October 3, 2024, he signed with ONVO Büyükçekmece of the Basketbol Süper Ligi (BSL).

 UCC Assigeco Piacenza

 On January 10, 2025, Gilmore signed with the UCC Assigeco Piacenza of the Serie A2.

+Titan Ultra Giant Risers

+On February 27, 2026, Gilmore signed with the Titan Ultra Giant Risers of the Philippine Basketball Association (PBA).

 National team career

 Gilmore is a member of the senior Belgium men's national basketball team.
-His mother was born in Belgium, so he gained Belgium chitizenship, and played for the men's team under coach Dario Gjergja.
+His mother was born in Belgium, so he gained Belgium citizenship, and played for the men's team under coach Dario Gjergja.